-CO1: Understand the various sources of Electromagnetic interference

-CO2: Familiarize the fundamentals those are essential for product design with EMC compliance and various EMC standards

-CO3:. would gain knowledge to understand the concept of Shielding and grounding related to product design.

-CO4:.
-Design PCBs which are electromagnetically compatible

-CO5: understand and differentiate the various EMC pre compliance measurement
+CO1 Understand the various sources of Electromagnetic interference CO2 Familiarize the fundamentals those are essential for product design with EMC compliance and various EMC standards CO3 would gain knowledge to understand the concept of Shielding and grounding related to product design CO4 Design PCBs which are electromagnetically compatible CO5 understand and differentiate the various EMC pre compliance measurement

 Course Code : ECPE43

 Course Title : Computer Vision

-Number of Credits : 3
+Type of Course : PE

-Prerequisites : NONE
+Prerequisites : None

-(Course code)
+Contact Hours : 3

-Course Type : Elective
+Course Assessment Methods : Continuous Assessment, End Assessment

-- The focus of this course is the understanding of algorithms and techniques used in computer vision. - Provide pointers into the literature and exercise a project based on a literature search and one or more research papers. - Practice software implementation of different concepts and techniques covered in the course. - Utilize programming and scientific tools for relevant software implementation.
+CLO1 The focus of this course is the understanding of algorithms and techniques used in computer vision CLO2 2 Provide pointers into the literature and exercise a project based on a literature search and one or more research papers CLO3 3 Practice software implementation of different concepts and techniques covered in the course CLO4 Utilize programming and scientific tools for relevant software implementation

 Introduction: overview of computer vision, related areas, and applications; overview of software tools; overview of course objectives.; introduction to OpenCV.
-Image formation and representation: imaging geometry, radiometry, digitization, cameras and projections, rigid and affine transformations, Filtering: convolution, smoothing, differencing, and scale space
+Image formation and representation: imaging geometry, radiometry, digitization, cameras and projections, rigid and affine transformations, Filtering: convolution, smoothing, differencing, and scale space.